 While it is imperative to make the move online, don’t try to grow your sportsbook business too fast.
 Remember, you’re making this move to retain your players as well as win more.
 You don’t want to run the risk of alienating those already loyal to you.

 The best bookie software allows you to set the book to your needs.
 You’re the house.
 Set your bet limits where you are comfortable.
 Place limitations on parlays.
-Start slow offering bets on the sports you already took bets on.
+Start slowly by offering bets on the sports you already took bets on.